layabox/layaair-doc/English/LayaNative/How_To_Use_Runtime/readme.md

-# How to run a project with LayaNative test App
+# How to run and test an APP project with LayaNative

 ### 1. Download and install